 Compulsory education in Saudi Arabia lasts for 6 years.

-in Saudi Arabia comprises of pre-primary/kindergarten education, primary school of 6 years, followed by 3 years each of intermediate and secondary school.
+General education in Saudi Arabia comprises of pre-primary/kindergarten education, primary school of 6 years, followed by 3 years each of intermediate and secondary school.

 Pre-primary education in Saudi Arabia is provided by kindergartens and nursery schools.
 Children aged 3 to 5 years can attend pre-primary education.
 This educational level is not compulsory and also is not the part of the official education levels.

 Primary education in Saudi Arabia is compulsory to attend.
 The duration of primary education in Saudi Arabia is 6 years.
 Children start attending the primary school from 6 years of age.

 Students in order to move to the next educational level, i.e. intermediate level must take an exam at the end of grade 6 of the primary education and get an elementary/primary education certificate.

 Intermediate and Secondary Education